Giant Mosquitoes?! AKA Crane Flies

-Most people can relate to this…you open your front or back door and in comes a giant, flying creature of some sort that manages to get past you and the next thing you know it’s “bouncing” off the ceiling.
-Many home owners have been experiencing lately an invasion of what appears to be giant mosquitoes.
-Even though these insects resemble mosquitoes, but they are not mosquitoes.
+Most people can relate to this… you open your front or back door and in comes a giant, flying creature of some sort that manages to get past you and the next thing you know it’s “bouncing” off the ceiling.

-These big mosquito looking bugs are actually Crane Flies, aka “mosquito hawks”.
+This giant mosquito looking bug is actually Crane Flies, aka “mosquito hawks”.
 And although the nickname “mosquito hawk” sounds like they could be beneficial and scary all at the same time, they are neither a predator of mosquitoes nor are they harmful.

 How to get rid of Crane Flies aka Mosquito Hawks